 And speaking of turkeys… Have you ever wondered why that big gobbler, which is native to the Americas, is named after a country halfway around the world?

 Well, it seems that in the 1500s the Spanish brought some of them back from Mexico where the Aztecs had domesticated them.
 The big unusual birds began to be traded around Europe and the Mediterranean.
-The British bought their exotic fowl from Middle Eastern merchants who were called Turkey (Turkish) merchants.
-The large American birds became associated with the Turkish merchants who sold them and were called Turkey fowl.
+The British bought their exotic fowl from Turkish merchants, and the large American birds became associated with them and were called Turkey fowl.
 Soon the name was just shortened to turkey.

 It’s interesting that even in other languages this bird is associated with places far from its native land.
 In French, turkey is dinde which is shortened from poulet d’inde (chicken of India) possibly because, at the time, Columbus thought he had landed in India.
 I think the Portuguese word is closest geographically, they call the turkey a peru.
 While the bird didn’t technically come from Peru, it is certainly closer than Turkey or India.